mstg/python-feedgen/readme.rst

 **Custom Extensions**

-If you want to load custom extensions which are not part of the feedgen package, you can use the method `register_extension` instead.
+If you want to load custom extensions which are not part of the rssgen package, you can use the method `register_extension` instead.
 You can directly pass the classes for the feed and the entry extension to this method meaning that you can define them everywhere.